The Rymal Family and Mary Loyland are featured sponsors in our article today.

+Sponsoring a student offers the perfect opportunity because it establishes a foundation for the growth of a relationship between the sponsor and the student.
 Some of our sponsors have started sponsoring a child with the intention of their own child or grandchild developing a relationship with the student in Kenya.
 Their child or grandchild learns that some people live in one-roomed homes with five other people.
 They have to walk to get their water and sometimes can’t afford to go to school.

 Christa and Travis Rymal

-Christa and Travis have known about Friends of Ngong Road since nearly the beginning of the organization.
+Christa and Travis Rymal have known about Friends of Ngong Road since nearly the beginning of the organization.
 Travis’s mother is a friend of Friends of Ngong Road Founder, Paula Meyer, and was one of the first sponsors.

 When Christa and Travis’s two youngest daughters were able to draw pictures, they decided to sponsor two students and chose Griffin and Sarah.
-Their daughters kept the pictures they received from Griffin and Sarah near their bed and prayed for them at night.
+Their daughters kept the pictures they received from Griffin and Sarah near their beds and prayed for them at night.

 Four years have passed, and the pictures have turned into less frequent letters as all four children are growing up.
 But the Rymal girls know more about their global community now and have a connection across the world.
 They’ve learned that their family values include education and giving all children a chance.
 Griffin and Sarah in Kenya know that they matter, and they are getting an education.

 She brought some of the handicrafts to her grandsons to explain more about Isaiah’s life and family.
-The boys are growing up and everyone’s’ schedules are getting busier.
+The boys are growing up and everyone’s schedules are getting busier.
 But, Mary is hopeful they will have an increased sense of empathy and compassion with Isaiah in their life.